Second Green Party publications coordinator candidate announces | Chris Jarvis

 Today, a second candidate has come forward for the position of publications coordinator.
 Jack Lenox has announced he is standing for the role – joining Danny Keeling in the race.

-Lenox is currently membership secretary for Alderdale & Copeland Copeland Green Party, and was the Green Party’s candidate for Copeland both the 2017 and 2019 general elections.
+Lenox is currently membership secretary for Allerdale & Copeland Copeland Green Party, and was the Green Party’s candidate for Copeland both the 2017 and 2019 general elections.
 He has also served as internal communications coordinator on GPEx for a brief stint period after being co-opted.

 Lenox is leaning heavily on his background in both print and digital publishing in his campaign.
 He currently works as a software engineer for Automattic – the tech company behind WordPress.com and Tumblr – and when a student, he founded his college’s student newspaper.